MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-summary-content.md

 As you create groups of Azure resources, apply tags so that they can be tracked for cost.
 Use cost management tools like [Azure Advisor](/azure/advisor/advisor-cost-recommendations) and [Azure Cost Management](/azure/cost-management-billing/costs/cost-mgt-best-practices) for tracking and analyzing cost.

-Consider enabling [AKS cost analysis](/azure/aks/cost-analysis), which will allow you to obtain granular insight into costs associated with various Kubernetes resources in your clusters or namespaces.
+Consider enabling [AKS cost analysis](/azure/aks/cost-analysis) for granular cluster infrastructure cost allocation by Kubernetes specific constructs.